 Because the military is mission-oriented, relaying the fact that you have previously impacted profits can be tricky.
 But the military is a customer service-oriented organization in that each unit usually works to support/compliment another.
 You have probably improved operational efficiency, expanded an organization’s production capabilities and enhanced customer service – all accomplishments that typically drive profits in the corporate world.

-Understand that this is an important “tone” for your resume to possess.
-Under your responsibilities, put up to three bulleted accomplishments and if listing rankings, consider only listing those where you were ranked number one or number two in a large field of competitive peers.
+Understand that this is an important tone for your resume to possess.
+Under your responsibilities, put up to three bulletized accomplishments and if listing rankings, consider only listing those where you were ranked number one or number two in a large field of competitive peers.

-When formulating accomplishments, aim to state the impact of your actions first when applicable (e.g., “Saved $250K in maintenance costs…”) then follow it with the specific action (e.g., “…by creating a parts refurbishment and reclamation program…”).
+When formulating accomplishments, aim to state the impact of your actions first when applicable e.g., “Saved $250K in maintenance costs…” followed by specific action “…by creating a parts refurbishment and reclamation program.”